chessturo/clang-notes/README.md

 This work, unless otherwise specified, is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).

 ## Building
-This part of the guide is likely going to be what will go stale fastest, so checking an up-to-date book on clang for its build proceedures is probably the best place to start troubleshooting.
+This part of the guide is likely going to be what will go stale fastest, so checking an up-to-date book on clang for its build procedures is probably the best place to start troubleshooting.
 Personally, I found [this book](https://learning.oreilly.com/library/view/llvm-techniques-tips/9781838824952/) to be very helpful, and would recommend it as a starting point for further reading.
 This said, clang is built with cmake, so using cmake to build your plugin can make the process a lot easier.
-Since the clang repo itself is quite large, and I don't have any plans to contribute upsteam, I prefer to use an out-of-tree build.
+Since the clang repo itself is quite large, and I don't have any plans to contribute upstream, I prefer to use an out-of-tree build.
 To do this, once all the proper libraries are installed on your system, you can use a `CMakeLists.txt` with the following to expose the proper header files to your compiler:
 ```cmake
 find_package(LLVM REQUIRED CONFIG)